rfotino/solitaire-cpp/README.md

 There is quite a bit of previous literature on the subject of solitaire solvers, e.g. http://web.engr.oregonstate.edu/~afern/papers/solitaire.pdf and https://arxiv.org/pdf/1906.12314.pdf.
-It seems to indicate that my brute force solution will not be feasible in beating the current results.
+They seem to indicate that my brute force solution will not be feasible in beating the current results.